Rewind X

 • Integration-ready: Usable directly by individuals, and designed to scale through wallet, treasury, and DeFi integrations.

-• Rewind X does not remove finality—it makes finality safer.
+• Rewind X does not remove finality.
+It makes finality safer.

-14. Appendix: Definitions
+12. Appendix: Definitions

 Protected Transfer: A token transfer initiated through Rewind X that includes a time-bounded reversal window before final settlement.